amundsen-io/amundsenfrontendlibrary/docs/developer_guide.md

 #### JS Assets

 ##### Type Checking
 The build commands `npm run build` and `npm run dev-build` also conduct type checking.
-Run either or these commands and fix all failed checks before submitting a PR.
+Run either of these commands and fix all failed checks before submitting a PR.

 ##### Lint
 `npm run lint` runs the linter.
 Fix all lint errors before submitting a PR. `npm run lint-fix` can help auto-fix most common errors.